apoorvav-github/made-template-fau/project/project-plan.md

 # Project Plan

 ## Title
-Analyzing of Temperature and Air Quality Dynamics in Bangalore
+Analyzing the Temperature and Air Quality Dynamics in Bangalore.

 ## Main Question